 The Secretary of Administration oversees the five state agencies responsible for managing the Commonwealth’s buildings and grounds, administering employee policies and benefits, overseeing elections, safeguarding human rights, improving manager-employee relations in state government, directing state funds to constitutional officers, and overseeing the Commonwealth’s information technology.

-Secretary of Agriculture and Forestry – Bettina Ring
+Secretary of Agriculture and Forestry – Matthew Lohr

 The Secretary of Agriculture and Forestry serves as the “voice” for the agriculture and forestry industries in the Commonwealth, which combing provide more than 400,000 jobs.
 The Secretariat has worked to promote rural and economic development in these industries; supported forest and farmland retention programs; and has made it a top priority to promote sustainable agriculture and food security.

-Secretary of Commerce and Trade – Brian Ball
+Secretary of Commerce and Trade – Caren Merrick

 The Secretary of Commerce and Trade works to develop and grow a strong and equitable economy through economic development, workforce development, broadband expansion, and promotion of renewable energy.
 The Secretariat oversees 12 state agencies that assist Virginians in a number of ways to help them actively contribute to the Commonwealth’s economy.